Joyslyn's Lhasa Apsos

 How often do you have puppies?
 Do you keep a waiting list?

 We generally breed two or three litters a year.
-Yes, we keep a waiting list but we usually do not start one until a couple of months before a breeding is planned.
+Yes, we keep a waiting list.
 Since we breed only two or three litters in a year, many people who ask to be put on a list find a puppy while they are waiting for our puppies to be born and for me to notify them.
 It saves us all a lot of time if people who are interested in one of our puppies maintain contact via email every other month or so.
 We appreciate the contact and have made a lot of new friends as people await our next litter!

 Do you ship your puppies?